Reserves, Army of the Potomac

 Captain A S

-Cutts, Sumter Light Artillery, was appointed major, 11th Georgia Battalion Artillery, on 23 May, 1862.
+Cutts, Sumter Flying Artillery, was appointed major, 11th Georgia Battalion Artillery, on 23 May, 1862.

 - Section: Senior FIRST LT.
 H M Ross

-Captured pieces of the 3rd United States Artillery, Light Company E, and the 2nd Rhode Island Artillery
+Captured pieces of 3rd United States Artillery, Light Company E, and 2nd Rhode Island Artillery

 - Section: Junior First LT.
 G F Smith

-Captured pieces of the 3rd United States Artillery, Light Company E, and the 2nd Rhode Island Artillery
+Captured pieces of 3rd United States Artillery, Light Company E, and 2nd Rhode Island Artillery

 - Section: Junior Second LT.
 S Heyes

-Captured pieces of the 3rd United States Artillery, Light Company E, and the 2nd Rhode Island Artillery
+Captured pieces of 3rd United States Artillery, Light Company E, and 2nd Rhode Island Artillery

 Sources